 (Inverse chronological order.)

 - Anush Krishnan, graduate student at BU —PhD (2015), BTech & MTech (2009) Aerospace Engineering, Indian Institute of Technology Madras, Chennai, India.
 After his PhD, he became a Senior Software Engineer at Exa Corp.
-(LinkedIn profile).
+He joined the startup nuTonomy as as software engineer in May 2017 // LinkedIn profile

 - J. Brent Parham, graduate student at BU —MSc (Dec.
 2013) in Mechanical Engineering, Boston University.
 BSc (2010) Aerospace Engineering, Massachusetts Institute of Technology.
-Brent was a Lincoln Scholar at BU, and since January 2014 has return to his position as a staff scientist at the MIT Lincoln Laboratory (LinkedIn profile).
+Brent was a Lincoln Scholar at BU, and in January 2014 returned to his position as a staff scientist at the MIT Lincoln Laboratory // LinkedIn profile